-This information, known as protected health information, includes virtually all individually identifiable health information held by plans - whether received in writing, in an electronic medium, or as an oral communication.
-This notice describes the privacy practices for the State of Florida's Flexible Spending Account, and discusses administrative activities performed by the State for the State of Florida Employees' Group Health Self-Insurance Plan (the self-insured plan) and for insurance companies and HMOs in the State Group Insurance Program (the insured plans).
+This information, known as protected health information (PHI), includes virtually all individually identifiable health information held by employer health plans - whether received in writing, in an electronic medium, or as an oral communication.
+This notice describes the State of Florida's privacy practices its flexible spending accounts, health savings accounts, health reimbursement accounts, the State Group Health Insurance Plan(s), health maintenance organization(s) (HMO), State Employees' Prescription Drug Program, and other plans of the State Group Insurance Program (collectively "Plans").

-The plans covered by this notice, because they are all sponsored by the State of Florida for its employees, participate in an "organized health care arrangement."
-The plans may share health information with each other to carry out Treatment, Payment, or Health Care Operations (defined below).
+The Plans covered by this notice, because they are all sponsored by the State of Florida, participate in an "organized health care arrangement."
+The Plans may share health information with each other, their agents, and the State to carry out treatment, payment, or health care operations.